 Advocates can play an important role in facilitating connections across these important sectors and actively pursuing promising avenues.
 Below are some state examples:

-- Increase Medicaid Access in Schools: Massachusetts is currently working to implement an expansion of school health services by reversing restrictive Medicaid policy for reimbursement.
-Providing health services in schools has been shown to increase access to care and improve health outcomes.
+- Increase Medicaid Access in Schools: Massachusetts is currently working to implement an expansion of school health services by .
+Providing health services in schools to increase access to care and improve health outcomes.
 Expanding both covered services and provider types inside schools walls is key to institutionalizing the connections between education and health, increasing coordination across sectors and building infrastructure to meet children’s health needs.
 Advocates continue to work to influence the implementation process to ensure that children gain access to needed services.

-- Demand that Health System Transformation Efforts Require Cross–Sector Accountability: Oregon is simultaneously transforming its early childhood development system and its health care system, requiring cross-sector engagement.
-Specifically, they are working to develop key quality metrics such as a school-readiness that will incorporate not just Medicaid but thread together multiple agency partners, tying them to this key barometer of high quality cross-sector care coordination.
+- Demand that Health System Transformation Efforts Require Cross–Sector Accountability: Oregon is simultaneously transforming its , requiring cross-sector engagement.
+Specifically, they are working to develop key quality metrics that will incorporate not just Medicaid but thread together multiple agency partners, tying them to this key barometer of high quality cross-sector care coordination.
 Advocates continue to work to elevate consumer voices in the implementation process.

 - Build New Relationships: Advocates everywhere are working across sectors to elevate the needs of children and families.
 These important relationships build the foundation for alignment of policies and programs required to prepare children for school and create the infrastructure needed to continue services and supports for children as they age into adulthood.
 For example, social service advocates in North Carolina are forging new relationships with a local school principal and superintendent to provide mental health services in schools.
 Tennessee health advocates are working with a local community health center to learn more about childhood adversity to ensure health services match local need.